alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

     url: /service-manual/making-software
 ---

-## What is the government's position on apps?
+## The government's position on apps

 The government’s position is that native apps are currently rarely justified.
-At the October 2012 Digital Leaders’ meeting, the position was clarified: native apps could not be developed without Cabinet Office approval.
+At the October 2012 Digital Leaders meeting, the position was clarified: native apps could not be developed without Cabinet Office approval.
 The November 2012 [Digital Strategy](http://www.publications.cabinetoffice.gov.uk/digital/strategy/) says:

-> “Stand-alone mobile apps will only be considered once the core web service works well on mobile devices, and if specifically agreed with the Cabinet Office”
+> “Standalone mobile apps will only be considered once the core web service works well on mobile devices, and if specifically agreed with the Cabinet Office”

 Ensuring your service meets the [Digital by Default Service Standard](/service-manual/digital-by-default) means it will work well on mobile devices.
-Making your data and API available for reuse will stimulate the market if there is real demand for native apps.
+Making your data and application programming interface (API) available for reuse will stimulate the market if there is real demand for native apps.

 ## Brief background on apps landscape

-So-called 'apps' come in several different flavours, therefore confusion is understandable.
-When people are talking about 'apps', they can mean device-specific 'download and install' apps (aka native apps) or websites that respond to various screen sizes (aka responsive websites, web apps or HTML5) or even various hybrids of the two.
+'Apps' come in several different flavours, therefore confusion is understandable.
+When people are talking about 'apps', they can mean device-specific 'download and install' apps (aka native apps) or websites that respond to various screen sizes (aka responsive websites, web apps or [HTML5](http://en.wikipedia.org/wiki/Html5)) or even various hybrids of the two.

-### What is a native app?
+### Native apps

 Native apps are downloadable software applications that run using the device's operating system code and APIs.